 That doesn’t sound bad.
 How did you end up with the final list?

-I felt the Deck I came up with was very consistent thanks to the Gravekeeper engine.
-Though Solemn Warning is a very powerful card, you have to invest 2000 Life Points.
+I felt the deck I came up with was very consistent thanks to the Gravekeeper engine.
+Though [warning] is a very powerful card, you have to invest 2000 Life Points.
 I have won games as my opponent’s paid too many Life Poins and couldn’t take the attacks of my monsters in the following turns.
-I thought that’s the way to go, building the perfect Deck that can easily work around Solemn Warning, so I tried to always use Seven Tools of the Bandit against opposing counter traps to trade 1000 Life Points and a card on my side of the field for their 2000 Life Poins and their Counter Trap Card.
+I thought that’s the way to go, building the perfect deck that can easily work around [warning], so I tried to always use [7tools] against opposing counter traps to trade 1000 Life Points and a card on my side of the field for their 2000 Life Poins and their Counter Trap Card.
 This worked extremely well, in fact, better than expected!

-I often sided in Thunder King Rai-Oh, Puppet Plant and Cyber Dragon, all able to give me an advantage over my opponent!
+I often sided in [rai oh], [puppet] and [cd], all able to give me an advantage over my opponent!

 For more information how those 3 cards can help you beat the Gravekeepers, you may check out our article The Art of Side Decking.

 So there you have it!
 Martyn Jones’ deck proved to be extremely competitive, helping him to score a respectable Top 16 finish.
 With the better options for the Gravekeeper mirror, this might be a deck you’ll see even more often in the future!